theroidscult/newgoat-test/spec/boot.md

-# The codename "Asriel" Boot protocol
+# The Newgoat Boot protocol
 The kernel must be an ELF executable, and it must have a valid ELF header.

 The kernel only recieves the following `boot_info` structure: